cambridgehackers/atomicc/LANGUAGE.md

 #AtomicC Language Reference

 ## Introduction
 The design is separated into modules that can export and import interfaces to other modules.
 Each source language module compiles into a single verilog module.
 Modules are independantly compiled, depending only on the interface definitions for referenced modules.
-Rreferencing modules do not depend on the internal implementation of referenced modules, even if they textually exist in the same compilation unit.
+Referencing modules do not depend on the internal implementation of referenced modules, even if they textually exist in the same compilation unit.

 To permit reasonable analysis of the program behavior, rules (transctions) can only be